Malaysia vs Singapore Universities: Which Offers Better Education and Job Prospects?

 5) Best Degrees for Job Prospects in Both Countries

-Degrees that tend to perform better in both Malaysia and Singapore:
+Degrees that tend to be popular/performing better in both Malaysia and Singapore:

 • Computer Science / Software Engineering